mi-mina/mongoDB-course/notes.md

 `db.student.find({'scores': {$elemMatch: {type: 'exam', score: {$gt: 99}}}})`

+If we want to sort on multiple fields, the direction of each field on which we want to sort in a query must be the same as the direction of each field specified in the index.
+So if we want to sort using something like db.collection.find( { a: 75 } ).sort( { a: 1, b: -1 } ), we must specify the index using the same directions, e.g., db.collection.createIndex( { a: 1, b: -1 } ).

 #### Unique Indexes
 Doesn't allow duplicate values for the same key.
 To create one: